edenessame/rock-paper-scissors/README.md

 The overall winner of this game is the first to win five rounds.

+The game is suitable for users of all age groups, because it is easy to play and understand.

 ![The websites appearance on different screen sizes](./readme-assets/RPS_different_screens.png)

 ## Technologies